11matt556/mikrotik_ToggleLEDs/README.md

 RouterOS scripts to enable or disable all LEDs.

 The intended use is to disable all LEDs at night.
-I schedule it as follows:
+Example:

 ```
 add name=disableLEDs_night on-event=disableLEDs policy=read,write start-date=sep/03/2023 start-time=20:00:00